amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 function is used in the full `pong` example in the `Amethyst` repository.

 Then we call `.run()` on `game` which begins the gameloop.
-The game will continue to run until our `SimpleState` returns `Trans::Quit`, or when all states have been popped off the state machine's stack.
+The game will continue to run until our `StateCallback` returns `Trans::Quit`, or when all states have been popped off the state machine's stack.

 Success!
 Now we should be able to compile and run this code and get a window.